taw00/howto/howto-run-an-application-from-a-usb-drive-on-linux.md

 -rwx------.
 1 todd todd 12197864 Mar 22 20:30 some-data.dat
 ```

-`myapplication` is not executable.
-Run it with...
+*`myapplication` is now executable.
+Run it with...*

 ```
 myusb/myapplication
 ```

 Remember.
 This is a mirror.
 Whatever happens in this directory will be
 reflected in the originating directory.
+The permissions will remain unchanged.

 **Un-mounting**

-You can't just umount or hit "eject" in a file-menu.
-You have to umount the
+You can't just "un-mount" or "eject" the USB drive.
+You have to un-mount the
-mirror first, then umount the originating directory.
+mirror first, then un-mount the originating directory.

 ```
 cd -